Bozhou Airport

 Bozhou Airport is a civil airport serving Bozhou, a city in Anhui province of China.
 The airport have opened on 12 November 2025.
 The airport is located in Guoyang County of Bozhou, 33 kilometers southeast of downtown Bozhou.
 The airport is designed to handle 1 million passengers annually.
 The airport was officially named on 1 October 2023, without a secondary name.

 Facilities

-Bozhou Airport will be a 4C airport when complete.
-The airport will host a 2,600-meter-long runway as well as eight parking stands.
+Bozhou Airport is classified as a 4C-grade airport.
+It hosts a 2,600-meter-long runway as well as eight parking stands.